shaoanlu/face_toolbox_keras/README.md

 bboxes = fd.detect_face(im, with_landmarks=False)
 ```

-### Face landmarks detection
+### 2. Face landmarks detection

-The default model is FAN-4, lite models of FAN-1 and FAN-2 are also provided.
+The default model is FAN-4 Lite models of FAN-1 and FAN-2 are also provided.

 ```python
 from models.detector import face_detector